coralproject/ask-docs/docs_dir/contribute/development/style_guide.md

 Code commenting is crucial to maintaining a readable code base that future developers can understand and build upon.
 You can find a nice [primer on good commenting practice here](http://www.hongkiat.com/blog/source-code-comment-styling-tips/).

-* Provide the why, the history, and context.
-    * Why: Why are you writing the code in exactly the way that you are?
-    * History: What historical decisions or factors went into writing the code in this way?
-    * Context: Are there any other factors we should know about that went into writing or developing this piece of code?
 * Document _all_ declarations and methods, even private ones.
-Declare expectations, caveats and anything else that may be important.
-If a type gets exported, having the comments already there will ensure it's ready.
+Explain expectations, caveats and any other information that could be important.
-* **Keep everything readable:** Remember that the comments will be read by humans.
-Keep it simple, brief, and clear.
+* Keep everything readable: simple, brief, and clear.
-* **Whitespace is important:**
+* Whitespace is important.
-* **Comment while coding:**
+* Comment while you code.

 ## Resources